Meetings conducted by the council:

 ?
 Secretary: Assumed by ESC Representative

-Sunshine Laws: The GCESC BAC will comply with Ohio’s public records and open meetings laws, collectively known as the “Sunshine Laws” as required by law.
+Sunshine Laws: The ESCWR BAC will comply with Ohio’s public records and open meetings laws, collectively known as the “Sunshine Laws” as required by law.

-Amendment of Bylaws: Bylaws of the GCESC BAC may be amended at any official BAC meeting by a majority vote of BAC members present at the meeting.
+Amendment of Bylaws: Bylaws of the ESCWR BAC may be amended at any official BAC meeting by a majority vote of BAC members present at the meeting.

 Geauga County Business Advisory Council Plan

-The Geauga County Business Advisory Council (BAC) includes the following members: Berkshire, Cardinal, Newbury, and West Geauga Local Schools, iSTEM Geauga Early College High School, as well as the businesses, work force development and community of Geauga County.
-The council is represented by businesses, school Superintendents, Geauga Growth Partnership (GGP), Higher Education, and the Geauga County Educational Service Center (ESC).
-The group is chaired by The Geauga County ESC Superintendent in partnership with Geauga Growth Partners.
+The Geauga County Business Advisory Council (BAC) includes the following members: Berkshire, Cardinal, and West Geauga Local Schools, iSTEM Geauga Early College High School, as well as the businesses, work force development and community of Geauga County.
+The council is represented by businesses, school Superintendents, Geauga Growth Partnership (GGP), Higher Education, and the Educational Service Center of the Western Reserve (ESC).
+The group is chaired by The Educational Service Center of the Western Reserve Superintendent in partnership with Geauga Growth Partners.

 The BAC was formed to ensure the future well-being of students, citizens, and the business community in Geauga County.
 The council’s intent is to recognize that educational efforts involve close cooperation among schools and businesses.
 Decisions will be made prioritizing future employment opportunities for our students and economic stability and growth for the Geauga community.
 BAC serves as an advisory group that will provide updates to the Governing Board of the ESC.
 Members represent leaders of commercial, industrial and civic organizations.
 They recommend policies and guidelines to help Geauga County schools and community achieve the mission and vision identified in the BAC's Bylaws.